What?

 How?

-In order to implement such functionality, the type of the object is to be determined and hence the operations are to be applied.
-Further, the objects would need to be retrieved separately.
+In order to implement such functionality, the type of the object is to be

-With Summer ’13 release, Polymorphic keys have become more friendly.
-They can be used in SOQL queries to filter out specific types, based on type specific filter criteria.
+on type specific filter criteria.
 Following are few ways of handling polymorphic keys in SOQL:-

 SOQL TYPEOF Clause

-List = [SELECT TYPEOF What WHEN Account THEN Phone WHEN Opportunity THEN Amount END FROM Event];
+List= [SELECT TYPEOF What WHEN Account THEN Phone WHEN Opportunity THEN Amount END FROM Event];

 Note: TYPEOF is currently available as a Developer Preview as part of the SOQL Polymorphism feature.